-Digital format mapping is available for the OS Explorer and Landranger maps, and some Harvey maps.
-Mapping files can be large and may be provided in alternative formats: as downloads, on at higher cost as a USB drive, or on a CD or DVD form to install on your PC.
+Digital format mapping is available for the OS Explorer/Outdoor Leisure and Landranger maps, and some Harvey maps.
+Mapping files can be large and may be provided in alternative formats: as downloads, on at higher cost as a USB drive, or on a CD or DVD, to install on your PC.
 It can be linked with a GPS enabling waypoints to be transferred, both to the GPS, and once the route is walked, back from the GPS to show the actual route taken.
 Lists of waypoints making up a route can be shared with users of similar software and these may be included in route publications or on websites.
 As described above, both the Landranger and Outdoor Leisure/Explorer paper maps now each come with free downloadable digital mapping.

 If the GPS can display maps the current position can be overlaid.
 Alternatively maps can displayed on a pocket PC or Smartphone.
 Compared to a paper map the small screen size naturally limits the area viewed.

 Digital maps can cover very large areas seamlessly, so scrolling is possible on the computer screen without meeting ‘edges’ as with paper maps.
 When buying, select an appropriate product that covers the areas you need and ensure it provides seamless scrolling if this is important to you.
 Single OS maps can be bought in digital format but only cover the same areas as the paper maps.
 Using the map lists in the route details pages you can select these maps for an LDP.
 Waypoint information can normally be transferred directly between different map scales if you have more than one scale of map, e.g., from Landranger to Explorer, simply by zooming the map or by selecting another scale.
 Searches by place or location name may be provided.
-Aerial photography may be included.
+Aerial photography or satellite views may be included.

-Digital maps require significant PC storage space and can be demanding on computing power and for 3D effects a suitable graphics card may be required.
+Digital maps require significant PC, tablet or mobile device storage space and can be demanding on computing power and for 3D effects a suitable graphics card may be required.
 Check the system requirements before purchasing and test the software using a free trial download or free sample CD on the device you are planning to use or to buy.
 Some products involve compressed map files with a reduction in map sharpness and graphic quality, but with less storage space and computing power required and possibly at lower cost.
 Larger scale maps will involve more information and so larger storage space.
-Split screen displays can show say topographic maps and aerial photography side by side.
+Split screen displays can show, say, topographic maps and aerial photography side by side.

 Although apparently expensive, remember that these maps can cover large areas and as sections can be printed again, they do not require replacing if they get wet or wear out like paper maps.
 Digital maps are covered by a user licence that you purchase with the map and this may allow limited numbers of copies to be printed and may include other restrictions of use.
 The OS map version will normally be recent but may not be the latest.
 If this is a concern check the map version with the supplier.
 Updates will not normally be supplied free and you may need to upgrade or re-purchase the same areas again: the suppliers’ websites cover upgrade fees.

 Waterproof map prints can be made either by printing on waterproof paper or by laminating the printout.
 When printing, the quality of the printer will affect the final result and a colour printer will be needed for best effect.

 Digital products vary in regional coverage and the facilities they provide but all the digital map suppliers listed below offer Landranger and Explorer coverage of Great Britain for use on a user's own devices, with the additional products identified, and sites include useful technical support feature articles online:

 Memory-map (0870 740 9040 and enquiry form online).
 Licenced for up to 5 of your devices - your PCs, mobiles or Adventurer GPS.
 High resolution (660dpi) HD mapping option.
 National Parks.
 Selected long distance paths strip maps.
 Toughprint paper for printing maps for outdoor use - waterproof, resists crumples and tears.

-ISYS Outdoors (Hillwalker), (0845 166 5701and enquiry form online).
-Some products include walks, photographs, music and information
+ISYS Outdoors (Hillwalker), (0845 166 5701 and enquiry form online).
+Some other products include walks, mountain ascents, photographs, music and information